HarrisJung/Mars-QA/SpecflowTests/Readme.txt

 ¡ØI have added a reference that System.Windows.Forms for uploading the file on the browser.
 Please add a reference that System.Windows.Forms

 Right click on References under SpecflowTests project -> Click add a reference -> Find the reference, check it then, click OK

+Version 1.10 2019/05/21
+resolved error for automation test added more scenarios added negative scenarios in SpecFlowFeature2 file